ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Interfaces.rst

 The way in which interfaces are built in ROS 2 differs substantially from ROS 1.
 Interfaces can only be built from packages containing a ``CMakeLists.txt``.
 If you are developing a pure Python package, then the interfaces should be placed in a different package containing only the interfaces (which is best practice anyway).
+See the :doc:`custom interfaces tutorial<../../Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces>` for more information.

 Migrating interface package to ROS 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^